TanmeySaraiya/Data_Cleaning/README.md

 -   outlining the analyses to clean up the data
 -   interpreting the variables in the tidyData.txt document

-The present version is modified from the original code book provided by Coursera Data Science Specialization Peer-graded Assignment: Getting and Cleaning Data Course Project that can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ANALYSIS PIPELINE
 -----------------